moodleou/moodle-qtype_varnumunit/readme.md

 ## Installation and set-up

-This plugin should be compatible with Moodle 3.4+.
-It requires that both Variable numeric set and Pattern-match question types are installed.
+This plugin requires that both Variable numeric set and Pattern-match question types are installed.

 ### Install from the plugins database